 Email Correspondence with Bill Collector: Priceless

 Click the upcoming hyper-link for a hilarious email trail documenting correspondences between a collection agent named Jane and a guy named David who insists on trying to pay an outstanding bill with a picture he drew of a spider.
 This totally made my day!
-As a follow up to the story, David’s drawing is now up for auction on eBay!
+As a follow up to the story, David’s drawing was later auctioned off on eBay!

 Thanks to Neatorama for the tip!